ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 An Issuer identifier is required to be included in the COSE envelope.
 The protected header of a Signed Statement MUST include the `CWT Claims` header parameter as specified in {{Section 2 of CWT_CLAIMS_COSE}}.
 The CBOR map that constitutes the corresponding `CWT Claims` value MUST include the `Issuer Claim` (Claim label 1, see {{IANA.cwt}}) where the value MUST represent the Issuer identifier.

 An Subject identifier is also required to be included in the COSE envelope.
-The CBOR map that constitutes the corresponding `CWT Claims` value MUST include the `Subject Clain` (Claim label 2, see {{IANA.cwt}}) where the value MUST represent the Subject identifier.
+The CBOR map that constitutes the corresponding `CWT Claims` value MUST include the `Subject Claim` (Claim label 2, see {{IANA.cwt}}) where the value MUST represent the Subject identifier.

 Figure {{fig-signed-statement}} illustrated a normative CDDL definition for the composition of the protected header in COSE envelope of SCITT Signed Statements.